tejasmohanayyar/tejasmohanayyar.github.io/_posts/2020-10-30-animals-classification-CNN.md

 permalink: "animals-classification-cnn"

 ---
-This article is in tehe development phase.
+This article is in the development phase.

 <img src="/images/Animals_classification/animals_trainset.png">